neicnordic/neic.no/_activities/ndhl.md

 The Nordic Digital Humanities Laboratory (NDHL) will create convergence in Nordic humanities and arts e-infrastructures through a participant-driven virtual laboratory for compute- and data-intensive research.
 NDHL's goals are to

-1) develop a common data, software and service stack at royal libraries and high performance computing centers across the Nordics;
+1. develop a common data, software and service stack at royal libraries and high performance computing centers across the Nordics
-2) ensure joint access to restricted and copyrighted cultural heritage data; and
+2. ensure joint access to restricted and copyrighted cultural heritage data; and
-3) develop a sandbox environment which enables explorations of cultural heritage collections.
+3. develop a sandbox environment which enables explorations of cultural heritage collections.

 While expert users develop and manage the infrastructure, it will be open to all researchers in the Nordics.